laurent22/joplin/readme/markdown.md

 ### HTML support

 It is generally recommended to enter the notes as Markdown as it makes the notes easier to edit.
-However for cases where certain features aren't supported (such as strikethrough or to highlight text), you can also use HTML code directly.
+However for cases where certain features aren't supported (such as to highlight text), you can also use HTML code directly.
 For example this would be a valid note:

-	This is <s>strikethrough text</s> mixed with regular **Markdown**.
+	This is <span style="color: red">colored text</span> mixed with regular **Markdown**.

 ### Markdown Plugins